-Welfare facilities are especially important on construction sites which can be dirty work.
-Poor hygiene can result in ill health and other issues on site, as well as fines from the HSE if suitable toilet and washing facilities are not provided.
+Welfare facilities are essential on construction sites.
+Construction work is dirty work.
+Poor hygiene can result in ill health for workers and problems on site.
+Expect fines from the HSE if you don't provide suitable toilet and washing facilities.

-Making sure welfare facilities are available close to where people are working not only means you will be complying with legal requirements but also helps ensure that your workers will use the facilities provided rather than relieving themselves in areas of the site they are not supposed to!
+Making sure welfare facilities are available close to where people are working means you will be complying with legal requirements.
+It also helps ensure that your workers will use the facilities provided rather than relieving themselves in areas of the site they are not supposed to!

 Where is your site entrance?